TheNerdGuyLulu/nighly/README.md

 ### Notes:

 The project is using Unistyles version 3, which is on beta.
 There are some bugs noticeable in switching between light to dark theme.
-Since this is a non-production project, I decided to use it, as it's expected soon to transition to a stable release.
+Since this is a recruitment project, I decided to use it, as it's expected soon to transition to a stable release.

+It is also using the new architecture with Fabric.
+In my opinion, is still not production ready, but I decided to give a shot, since it's the future of React Native.

 # Features